immense/immybot-documentation/src/guide/README.md

 Runs in the ImmyBot backend, and can spawn code on the system by using Invoke-ImmyCommand

 #### Cloud Script
-Runs in the ImmyBot backend, but intended to be run against a Tenant (perhaps for the purpose of getting or setting some setting in Azure or some other system with an API).
+Runs in the ImmyBot backend, but intended to be run against a Tenant (perhaps for the purpose of getting or setting some setting in 365/Azure or some other system with an API).
 These are used exclusively in Maintenance Tasks targetting "Tenants".

 ![](../.vuepress/images/2021-03-01-14-17-29.png)

 ## Schedules
 Used to run maintenance periodically on machines.
 Can optionally be limited to a single Maintenance Item.

-NOTE You must also have a Deployment for the Maintenance Item!
+NOTE You must also have a Deployment for the Maintenance Item to set the desired state.
+Imagine a scenario where you need to ensure a single piece of software is up-to-date on all computers except for a CNC machine.
+Create 2 deployments, the first setting the desired state to Installed->Latest for all computers, then a second stating that the desired state is Ignored for the CNC machine.
+When you create the schedule, the software will be ignored for the CNC machine.

 ## RMM Links